 Trying to reproduce the look, feel and effect of papyrus posed considerable technical challenges and ultimately proved impossible.
 There was no alternative but to source real papyrus of extraordinarily high quality from the banks of the River Nile, where it has been made in the same way for some 6,000 years.
 After months of research and testing, we eventually found papyrus with the right characteristics of surface and texture.

 Printing on both sides of real papyrus proved challenging.
 Modern printing presses are high-tech engineering wonders capable of producing outstanding results, but they need to be fed with equally high-tech material made with a uniform surface and density, and a constant thickness measured in microns – papyrus fails on all counts!
 Considerable research and lateral thinking eventually led to a process that we had not previously considered.
 Curators tell us that the fragments are astonishingly similar to the originals and need significant magnification to be revealed as facsimiles.

 After printing, the fragments are precisely cut with lasers and aged by hand at the edges.
-They are finally placed in custom-made acrylic mounts which can be displayed both vertically and horizontally.
-The mounts are held together by barely-visible magnets so that the fragments can be removed if required.
-Aluminium legs enable mounts to be displayed either vertically or horizontally.
+They are finally placed in custom-made acrylic mounts held together by barely-visible magnets so that the fragments can be removed if required.
+Aluminium legs are provided to enable the mounts to be displayed standing.

 Many of the world’s major treasures, such as these papyri, are not permitted to travel, so fine copies are made specifically for important exhibitions.
 Facsimile Editions’ Dead Sea Scrolls for example, printed in both paper and parchment editions, have been exhibited alongside original manuscripts in major exhibitions in some of the world’s leading libraries such as the Vatican, the Bibliothèque Nationale in Paris and the National Library of Japan.